hynkis/MI-HPO/README.md

 # Data-Driven Model Identification via Hyperparameter Optimization for the Autonomous Racing System

 ## Abstract
 In this letter, we propose a model identification method via hyperparameter optimization (MIHO).
 Our method is able to identify the parameters of the parametric models in a data-driven manner.
-We utilize MIHO for the dynamics parameters of the AV-21, the full-scaled autonomous race vehicle, and integrate them into our model-based control system.
+We utilize MIHO for the dynamics parameters of the AV-21, the full-scaled autonomous race vehicle, and integrate them into our model-based planning and control systems.
 In experiments, the models with the optimized parameters demonstrate the generalization ability of the vehicle dynamics model.
-We further conduct extensive field tests to validate our system.
-The tests show that our race system leverages the learned model dynamics well and successfully performs obstacle avoidance and high-speed driving over $200 km/h$ at the Indianapolis Motor Speedway and Las Vegas Motor Speedway.
+We further conduct extensive field tests to validate our model-based system.
+The tests show that our race systems leverage the learned model dynamics well and successfully perform obstacle avoidance and high-speed driving over $200 km/h$ at the Indianapolis Motor Speedway and Las Vegas Motor Speedway.

 ## Comments
 - Preprint paper will be available soon.